miquella/vaulted/man/vaulted.1.md

   Interactively creates the content of a new vault.

 `cp` / `copy`
   Copies the content of a vault and saves it as a new vault with a new password.
+See vaulted-cp(1).

 `dump`
   Writes the content of a vault to stdout as JSON.